VanessaMae1087/AM2R-Multitroid-Unofficial-Unofficial/PatchNotes/1.9/patchnotes.md

   - Improved fadetiles for developers (Thanks to TheyCallMeDangerIMeanXander for this).
   - Add background tiles in the surface rooms at night.
   - Having the in-game timer disabled no longer breaks pausing logic.
+  - The SA-X Mode round timer no longer ticks during the unpause countdown.